Crispy blue cheese chips

 For drinks, try pairing them with a cold wheat beer, a glass of Riesling, or even sparkling water with lemon for something refreshing.

-faqs about blue cheese chips
+FAQs about blue cheese chips

 Yes!
 They'll be slightly sweeter, but they work great with blue cheese and balsamic glaze.